glynthomas/b2/README.md

 if you have a B2 and what to try it out, using the latest final B2 release, rename the exisiting index.html file to index.html-bak and copy the index.html noisless file, if you don't like it, copy over the original index.html-bak --> index.html

-also copy the contents of /css & /js all files are locally held [ don't need the internet to use B2 on your network ]
+also copy the contents of /css & /js all files are locally held [ B2 does not now require an internet connection ]

 all other files are here for completness ...